Ngôn ngữ có sẵn

 Vé di động

-A modern-day Samurai, Sho, who has been involved in both railways and mountaineering for over 20 years, skillfully wields a Suica instead of a sword and guides you on a training journey from Shinjuku Station toward Mt.
-Takao through the seasons.
+A modern-day Samurai, Sho, who has been involved in both railways and mountaineering for over 20 years, skillfully wields a Suica instead of a sword and guides you on a journey of self-reflection and training from Shinjuku Station toward Mt.
+Takao.

 A 1.5-hour hike leads to the summit of Mt.
 Takao.